eNMS-automation/eNMS/README.md

 ## 3. Network export

 - Networks can be exported as an Excel file.
-- Networks can be exported as a `kmz` file, for you to visualize your network on Google Earth.
+- Networks can be exported as a `kmz` file for you to visualize your network on Google Earth.

 ___